KTH/devops-course/contributions/course-automation/corgui/README.md

 -   If so, add edit the first comment found by appending `AUTO EDIT: Teammate found`and mentioning the identified users to notify them, and comment the PR with a reference to the comment

-This action is published on the Github Marketplace ([here](https://github.com/marketplace/actions/kth-devops-teammate-action)) and the the code is available in [this](https://github.com/corentinguilloteau/kth-devops-teammate) repository.
+This action is published on the Github Marketplace ([here](https://github.com/marketplace/actions/kth-devops-teammate-action)) and the code is available in [this](https://github.com/corentinguilloteau/kth-devops-teammate) repository.

 The documentation is provided in the README.

 Also, a demonstration is available in [this](https://github.com/corentinguilloteau/KTH-Devops-automation-demo) repository.
-You can check the pull request and the the issue to see the output of this automation.
+You can check the pull request and the issue to see the output of this automation.